CBorowski-dev/docs-operaton-org/content/update/minor/711-to-712/tomcat.md

 ## Update REST API

-The following steps are required to update the Camunda REST API on a Tomcat instance:
+The following steps are required to update the Operaton REST API on a Tomcat instance:

 1. Undeploy an existing web application with a name like `camunda-engine-rest`
 2. Download the REST API web application archive from our [Artifact Repository][artifact-repository-restapi] Alternatively, switch to the private repository for the enterprise version (credentials from license required).
 Choose the correct version named `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION-tomcat.war`.